BEng (Hons) MSc CEng FIET

 My next job was with a prestigious local university working as a Senior Engineering Consultant.
 After working with a number of local businesses I then took a couple of weeks off to get married.
 After being quizzed by numerous people on the honeymoon about what I did I realised that my future did not lie in this job.
 But where did it lie?

 Since then I have worked with many different businesses, mainly in the manufacturing sector; manufacturing is a great industry to be involved with and this job has been by far the best job I have had.
-Along with delivering my consultancy services I have created a number of 'how to' books and developed practical tools to help businesses improve (see the links on the left hand side).
-I also mentor up and coming engineers to help them get their CEng status.
+Along with delivering my consultancy services I have written a number of short how to guides, which I have published on the Amazon Kindle platform, some in paperback and one of them has also been translated into Vietnamese.

 Ok, enough about me!